oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 This document specifies how a [data aggregation path](#DataAggregationPath) that occurs in a request is evaluated by the service.
 If such an evaluation fails, the service MUST reject the request.

-For a data aggregation path to be a common expression according to [OData-URL, section "Common Expression Syntax"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CommonExpressionSyntax), its segments must be single-valued with the possible exception of the last segment, and it can then be evaluated relative to an instance of a structured type.
+For a data aggregation path to be a common expression according to [OData-URL 5.1.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CommonExpressionSyntax), its segments must be single-valued with the possible exception of the last segment, and it can then be evaluated relative to an instance of a structured type.
 For the transformations defined in this document, a data aggregation path can also be evaluated relative to a collection $A$, even if it has arbitrary collection-valued segments itself.

 To this end, the following notation is used in the subsequent sections: If $A$ is a collection and $p$ a data aggregation path, optionally followed by a type-cast segment, the result of such a path evaluation is denoted by $\Gamma(A,p)$ and defined as the unordered concatenation, possibly containing repetitions, of the collections $γ(u,p)$ for each $u$ in $A$ that is not null.
 The function $γ(u,p)$ takes a non-null value and a path as arguments and returns a collection of instances of structured types or primitive values, depending on the type of the final segment of $p$.
 It is recursively defined as follows:
 1. If $p$ is an empty path, let $B$ be a collection with $u$ as its single member and continue with step 9.
 2. Let $p_1$ be the first segment of $p$ and $p_2$ the remainder, if any, such that $p$ equals the concatenated path $p_1/p_2$.
 3. If $p_1$ is a type-cast segment and $u$ is of its type or a subtype thereof, let $v=u$ and continue with step 8.
 4. If $p_1$ is a type-cast segment and $u$ is not of its type or a subtype thereof, let $B$ be an empty collection and continue with step 9.
-(This rule follows [OData-URL, section "Addressing Derived Types"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingDerivedTypes) rather than [OData-CSDL, section "Path Syntax"](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#PathSyntax).)
+(This rule follows [OData-URL 4.11](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingDerivedTypes) rather than [OData-CSDL 14.4.1.1](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#PathSyntax).)
 5. Otherwise, $p_1$ is a non-type-cast segment.
 If $u$ does not contain a structural or navigation property $p_1$, let $B$ be an empty collection and continue with step 9.
 6. If $p_1$ is single-valued, let $v$ be the value of the structural or navigation property $p_1$ in $u$.
 If $v$ is null, let $B$ be an empty collection and continue with step 9; otherwise continue with step 8.
 7. Otherwise, $p_1$ is collection-valued.
 Let $C$ be the collection addressed by the structural or navigation property $p_1$ in $u$, and let $B=\Gamma(C,p_2)$.
 Then continue with step 9.